pahimar/Equivalent-Exchange-3/README.md

 ***
 #### Windows Prerequisites
 1. **WARNING:  Make sure you know EXACTLY what you're doing!
 It's not any of our faults if your OS crashes, becomes corrupted, etc.**
-2. Download and install the Java JDK (If you have a 64bit OS, install the 64bit version) [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+2. Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it.
+(If you have a 64-bit OS, please download the 64-bit version.)
 	* Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
 	* Click on `Environment Variables`.
   * Under `System Variables`, click `New`.
   * For `Variable Name`, input `JAVA_HOME`.
-  * For `Variable Value`, input something similar to `;C:\Program Files\Java\jdk1.7.0_40` exactly as shown to the end (or wherever your Java JDK installation is), and click `Ok`.
+  * For `Variable Value`, input something similar to `;C:\Program Files (x86)\Java\jdk1.7.0_40` exactly as shown to the end (or wherever your Java JDK installation is), and click `Ok`.
   * Scroll down to a variable named `Path`, and double-click on it.
   * Append `;%JAVA_HOME%\bin`, and click `Ok`.
 3. Download Apache Ant [here](http://ant.apache.org).
-	* Unzip the files anywhere you want, eg `C:\Program Files\Ant`.
+	* Unzip the files anywhere you want, eg `C:\Program Files (x86)\Ant`.
   * Again, go to `Environment Variables` just like you did for the Java JDK.
   * Under `System Variables`, click `New`.
   * For `Variable Name`, input `ANT_HOME`.
   * For `Variable Value`, input `C:\Ant\apache-ant-1.9.2` (or your Ant directory\apache-ant-1.9.2).
   * Scroll down to `Path`, and double-click on it.
   * Append `;%ANT_HOME%\bin` exactly as shown to the end.
-4. Download and install Github [here](http://windows.github.com/) (Windows) NOTE: The Github application is optional, you can use whatever you want, e.g. TortoiseGit
+4. Download and install Github [here](http://windows.github.com/) (Windows) NOTE: This Github application is optional, you can use whatever you want, e.g. TortoiseGit
 	* Create an account.
-  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows/Mac` at the bottom of the right-hand toolbar.
+  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows` at the bottom of the right-hand toolbar.
   * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
 (The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
 5. Create an empty directory for EE3 development.
 This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 #### Linux Prerequisites
-1. Make sure you have the latest Java JDK installed
+1. Make sure you have the latest Java JDK installed.
+To install manually, go [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+Otherwise, install from the package manager or the terminal (listed).
 	* In Gentoo, `emerge dev-java/oracle-jdk-bin`
 	* In Archlinux, `pacman -S jdk7-openjdk`
 	* In Ubuntu, `apt-get install openjdk7-jdk`
 	* In Debian, `apt-get install openjdk-7-jdk`
 	* In Fedora, `yum install java-1.7.0-openjdk`
-		* etc.
+		* If your distribution is not listed, follow the instructions specific to your package manager.
-2. Install Apache Ant
+2. Install Apache Ant.
+To install manually, go [here](http://ant.apache.org).
 	* In Gentoo, `emerge dev-java/ant`
 	* In Archlinux, `pacman -S apache-ant`
 	* In Ubuntu/Debian, `apt-get install ant`
 	* In Fedora, `yum install ant`
-		* etc.
+		* If your distribution is not listed, follow the instructions specific to your package manager.
-3. Install Git
+3. Install Git.
+To install manually, go [here](http://git-scm.com/).
 	* In Gentoo, `emerge dev-vcs/git`
 	* In Archlinux, `pacman -S git`
 	* In Ubuntu/Debian, `apt-get install git`
 	* In Fedora, `yum install git`
-		* etc.
+		* If your distribution is not listed, follow the instructions specific to your package manager.
-4. Open your shell and move to a convenient directory, then run `git clone https://github.com/pahimar/Equivalent-Exchange-3`.
+4. Open your shell and move to a convenient directory, then run `git clone https://github.com/pahimar/Equivalent-Exchange-3.git`.
 This will download the repository.
 5. Create an empty directory for EE3 development.
 This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 #### Mac Prerequisites
 1. Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it.
 (Mac OS X comes with the JRE, but it is often Java 6, which does not always work.)
 2. Apache Ant should already be installed on your computer.
-To check, go into the Terminal, and type `ant --version`.
+To check, go into Terminal, and type `ant --version`.
 It should return a version string.
 If you get a "command not found" error, it's not installed.
-3. Download and install Github for Mac OSX (10.7+) [here](http://mac.github.com/) (Mac) NOTE: The Github application is optional, you can use whatever you want.
+3. Download and install Github for Mac OSX (10.7+) [here](http://mac.github.com/) NOTE: The Github application is optional, you can use whatever you want.
 	* Create an account.
-  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows/Mac` at the bottom of the right-hand toolbar.
+  * Scroll to the top of this page, login at the top-right, and then click `Clone to Mac` at the bottom of the right-hand toolbar.
   * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
-(The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
+(The local repository on Windows defaults to `/Users/[username]/github/Equivalent-Exchange-3/`.
+To change it, change the "Local Path")
 5. Create an empty directory for EE3 development.
 This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 #### Setup MCP
+NOTE: You may skip to "Setup EE3" if you want to let EE3 download and set up MCP for you.
+Simply run `ant forge-install`, then `ant build`.
-1. Download the latest version of Forge source from here: http://files.minecraftforge.net
+1. Download the latest version of Forge source from [here](http://files.minecraftforge.net)
-2. Inside `mcdev`, unzip the forge source zip
+2. Inside `mcdev`, unzip the zip file.
-	* You should get a folder named "forge" inside "mcdev" containing the forge patches, and licenses.
+	* You should get a folder named "forge" inside "mcdev" containing the forge patches and licenses, etc.
-4. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\forge`.
+3. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\forge`.
 On Linux you might have to `chmod +x install.sh` before you can execute it.
 	* This will take some time, be patient.

 #### Setup EE3